Active Substance: insulin human

 How has Actraphane been studied?

-Actraphane has been studied in a total of 294 patients with type-1 diabetes, when the pancreas cannot produce insulin, and type-2 diabetes, when the body is unable to use insulin effectively.
-About one third of the patients had type-1 diabetes (the others had type-2 diabetes).
+Actraphane has been studied in a total of 294 patients with type 1 diabetes, when the pancreas cannot produce insulin, and type 2 diabetes, when the body is unable to use insulin effectively.
+About one-third of the patients had type 1 diabetes and the remainder had type 2 diabetes.
 The study compared Actraphane 30 to a similar mix, but made up using an insulin analogue (insulin aspart).
-The study measured after 12 weeks the level of a substance (glycosylated haemoglobin, HbA1c), which gives an indication of how well the blood glucose is controlled.
+The study measured the level of glycosylated haemoglobin (HbA1c) after 12 weeks, which is the percentage of haemoglobin in the blood that has glucose attached.
+HbA1c gives an indication of how well the blood glucose is controlled.

 What benefit has Actraphane shown during the studies?

-Actraphane led to a decrease in the level of HbA1c, indicating that blood sugar levels had been controlled to a similar level to that seen with other human insulin.
-Actraphane was effective for both type-1 and type-2 diabetes.
+Actraphane led to a decrease in the level of HbA1c, indicating that blood glucose levels had been controlled to a similar level to that seen with other human insulin.
+Actraphane was effective for both type 1 and type 2 diabetes.

 What is the risk associated with Actraphane?

 The most common side effect with Actraphane (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
 For the full list of all side effects and restrictions, see the package leaflet.